Ferragone/Ferragone/README.md

 💎 With a brilliant sense of detail and a passion for creating perfect designs.

-🤝 Enjoy collaborating in a team and helping other developers.
+🤝 Enjoy collaborating in a team and helping other developers and designers.

 📬 How to contact me: [myupwork2023.22@gmail.com](mailto:myupwork2023.22@gmail.com)